(iii) Preparation of Manuscript

 Title Page

-The title page should contain (i) the title of the paper (ii) full names of the authors and each author’s affiliation with full postal address (iii) Place an asterisk after the name of the corresponding author, and provide an e-mail address and telephone for correspondence (iv) Current addresses of authors should appear as a footnote.
+The title page should contain (i) the title of the paper (ii) full names of all the authors, their complete affiliations, ORCID IDs and email addresses (iii) Place an asterisk after the name of the corresponding author, and provide an e-mail address and telephone for correspondence.

 Title

 A title should be concise and informative and contain the major keywords that accurately describe the content of the paper.
-Do not use abbreviations in the title.
+Do not use ‘&’ symbol and other non-standard abbreviations in the title.
 Omit all waste words such as “A study of ….”, “Investigations of ….”, “Observations on ….” etc. in the title.

 Abstract